North Korean economic official touches down in China

 A senior North Korean economic policy official is visiting China in the latest sign Pyongyang wants to boost its engagement with Beijing to revive its economy, which has been squeezed by UN sanctions.

-Ku Bon-tae, vice-minister of external economic affairs, arrived at Beijing International Airport on Monday aboard an Air Koryo plane, South Korea’s Yonhap news agency reported.
+Ku Bon-tae, vice-minister of external economic affairs, arrived at Beijing International Airport on Monday on board an Air Koryo plane, South Korea’s Yonhap news agency reported.

 A diplomatic source was quoted as saying that Ku’s visit was “a show of the will of North Korea and China to seek economic cooperation in earnest”.

-Ku is expected to discuss cooperation in the fields of agriculture, railways and electricity with his Chinese counterparts, the Yonhap report said.
+Ku is expected to discuss cooperation in agriculture, railways and electricity with Chinese officials, the Yonhap report said.

 Kim Jong-un says Beijing and Pyongyang ‘like family’